 The stone where legend says John rested his head is covered in silver.
 And there are several significant carved-out places in the cave walls.
-Initially, Ron and I wondered whether a certain niche in the rock was John’s soap dish or his toilet paper holder.
+Initially, we wondered whether a certain niche in the rock was John’s soap dish or his toilet paper holder.

 Ron and I don’t take life too seriously.
 And although we gravitate to sacred sites and appreciate the love and devotion expressed through faith, we still like to examine the meaning and sanctity that people place on things and ideas.

-For instance, when we visited the Basilica of Our Lady of Guadalupe in Mexico City – which houses Juan Diego Cuauhtlatoatzin’s cloak, on which the Virgin Mary miraculously impressed an image of herself in 1531 – to get a close-up view, we had to ride a short conveyor belt past the cloak, moving left to right with the rest of the crowd.
-We found the cloak extraordinary, but we had to laugh out loud at the conveyor belt, which seemed so bizarre in such a sacred place.
+For instance, in Mexico City, we visited the Basilica of Our Lady of Guadalupe, which exhibits a cloak that belonged to Juan Diego Cuauhtlatoatzin’s, on which legend says the Virgin Mary miraculously impressed an image of herself in 1531.
+To get a close-up view, we had to ride a short conveyor belt past the cloak, which hangs in the nave, moving left to right with the rest of the crowd.
+We found the cloak extraordinary, but the conveyor belt made us laugh out loud, so bizarre in such a sacred place.

 Our monk-captain eventually explained that the niche in the cave wall was John’s grab-hold place, so he could pull himself up from the stone floor.

 Listening to him speak in Greek, telling the pilgrims about John, Ron and I soon became still inside, sitting there on the ledge of a carved-out window overlooking the aquamarine harbor.
 The breath of sea breeze, the scent of sun-warmed pinewoods, sunlight streaming into the cave, the stillness, the lingering spirit – it was spellbinding.